GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 - Fill out the *Start new load test* form with the following values:

-  - Number of users: 1
+  - Number of users at peak: 20
-  - Spawn rate: 0.001
+  - Spawn rate: 0.05
   - Host: Leave this field empty.
 (The Locust service is already pre-configured with the correct backend host address, so this field is ignored.)
   - Runtime: 3 hours (under Advanced options)

-   This configuration will gradually increase the load on the backend, spawning around 10 simulated users over the course of 3 hours.
+   This configuration will gradually increase the load on the backend, spawning around 20 simulated users over the course of 3 hours.

 - Once the load test begins, Locust will swarm various backend endpoints, simulating traffic as users interact with the application.
 You should see something similar to this: